Chart Color Schemes

 The level of general health in Windsor Gardens is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Windsor Gardens shows better-than-average health outcomes with low prevalence of common health conditions among its general population.
-However, it exceeds the national average for older, at-risk cohorts.
+Windsor Gardens shows better-than-average health outcomes with lower prevalence of common conditions among its general population compared to national averages.
+However, older cohorts at higher risk have a prevalence higher than the nation's average.

 Frequently Asked Questions - Health